 - you work in a foreign country or receive a benefit or pension from a foreign country; and

-- you live in the Netherlands and are insured in a EU countries
+- you live in the Netherlands and are insured in one of the EU countries

 Austria, Belgium, Bulgaria, Croatia, Cyprus (only the Greek part), Czech Republic, Denmark, Estonia, Finland, France (including Guadeloupe, French Guyana, Martinique, Mayotte, St. Martin and La Réunion), Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal (including Madeira and the Azores), Romania, Slovakia, Slovenia, Spain (including Ceuta, Melilla and the Canary Islands), Sweden, and the United Kingdom (including Gibraltar).